Who We Are

 View the PDF >

 The stars and planets were properly aligned over Manhattan early in 2006 for the beginning of a fairy tale.
-It was a fairy tale that would evolve into the Fairy Godmothers’ Funds, which as of April 2017 has over $500,000 with almost 700 members.
+It was a fairy tale that would evolve into the Fairy Godmothers’ Funds, which as of April 2017 has over $500,000 with more than 700 members.

 The spark was a meeting Polly Stoecklein, Certified Financial Planner, had with a long-time Manhattan resident, Loriel Cross.
 Loriel wanted to do something for women, but she and Polly were unable to find just the right charity.